mattocci27/dotfiles/README.md

 # dotfiles

 Contains:

 - R with OpenBLAS and essential packages.
-- Configuretion for tmux, neovim, and zsh.
+- Configuration for tmux, neovim (lunarvim), and zsh.
-- Cousine font with nerd fonts.
+- Cousine nerd fonts.

 # Requirement for macOS

 - command line tools

 ```shell